Hanazono Powder Guides

 - Ski Poles - For skiers, ski poles with powder baskets are recommended.
-For advanced snowboarders, telescopic or fold down poles will be useful as we may ask you to traverse to find untracked snow.
-We have a limited number of fold-down poles available free of charge.
+For advanced snowboarders, telescopic or fold down poles will be useful.
+We have poles available to rent free of charge.

-- Helmet - Please wear a helmet.
+- Helmet - Use of a helmet is required.
 With so many accessible free runs, helmets are highly recommended in Niseko.
 They can prevent injury from falling, crashing, or even a wayward tree branch.
-We request all children wear helmets.
+Rental is available at Niseko Sports.

 - Goggles & Sunglasses - Outside of spring season, a bright colored lens is recommended as we have very few sunny days during high season.
 Goggles must be in good condition, especially the ventilation cover.
 Niseko is very snowy!
 We have a variety of goggles and spare lens choices suitable for Niseko at Niseko Sports.

 - SNOWBOARDERS: We recommend powder specific snowboard here in Niseko.
 If you are here for powder snow, why not try powder board?

 - NISEKO SPORTS EQUIPMENT HIRE: Talk to our friendly staff at Niseko Sports Equipment Hire at Hanazono 308, Hirafu or The Vale Snowsports for advice and more information on powder skis/snowboards.
-Niseko Sports has a wide variety of skis/snowboards, including BURTON, Ride, K2, Line, Rossignol, Faction and more which all have a range of popular powder skis/snowboards.
+Niseko Sports has a wide variety of skis/snowboards with a range of popular powder skis/snowboards.
 Niseko Sports offers the convenient option to switch your ski/snowboards, or even skis to snowboard or vice versa as many times as you like.

 Niseko's winter season runs from late November to Early May, the peak powder period is typically from late December through February, although this varies every season.
 An annual average 4 meter snow base ensures great Spring conditions from March onwards.